Reckless & Relentless: Background and promotion

 Reckless & Relentless was recorded during the summer and autumn of 2010 at the Foundation Recording Studios in Connersville, Indiana.
 The first official confirmation of the sophomore full-length was on 22 December 2009, wherein Asking Alexandria announced that they were to start the works on a second album in January.
 They informed that they were to be streaming parts of the writing process through a webcam feed via the service Stickam.
 It was also announced that they will be entering the studio on 1 September 2010, again with producer Joey Sturgis, who produced the band's debut album Stand Up and Scream.
 The band later announced that they were scheduled to begin recording on 22 June 2010.
 Asking Alexandria confirmed through an interview with Shred News that the album would be released on 5 April featuring 12 tracks.
 However, the original album was supposed to contain 13 tracks and 3 bonus iTunes tracks.
 This didn't make it because they didn't wish to delay the album release date.
 In the same interview, the band informed that a title was not yet established.
 One song, "Breathless" was played live to promote the album, and was released with their Life Gone Wild EP.

 During an interview with Fallen Blue, Danny Worsnop said of the album cover, "We wanted something shocking, so we had the famous porn actress, Belladonna, just sitting in The Dirty Room."
 Danny further discussed, "Someone, Somewhere", a song off the new album as the first one "that I wrote the lyrics using my emotions as a backdrop."

 The first official single from the album entitled "Morte et Dabo" was released on 15 February 2011, as announced beforehand by the band.
 Pre-orders for Reckless & Relentless were made available on 3 March 2011.
 A music video for "Closure" was released 5 July 2011 and a music video for "To the Stage" was released on 12 July 2011.

-Composition

-Style
+Music

 Musically, Reckless & Relentless is primarily a metalcore album that includes only a few elements of euro-trance compared to Stand Up and Scream and also has influences of classic rock and metal.
 It also has influences of deathcore as displayed on the song "Morte et Dabo".
 It debuted at number 9 on the Billboard 200, selling more than 31,000 copies in its first week.

+The album also has elements of death metal, emo and pop music.
+The material has drawn comparisons to Suicide Silence, Meshuggah, Killswitch Engage, Marilyn Manson.
+The Black Dahlia Murder, My Chemical Romance, Job for a Cowboy, Skinny Puppy, and Blink-182.